binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 For the _Tester_ messages only Long Polling (LP) is available due to streaming APIs not being supported by AWS API Gateway.
 We could have used API Gateway WebSockets for bi-directional comms, but that doesn't support OAuth client-credentials flow, which I had already completed.

-When the CLI makes a request to the back-end (directly to the Orchestrator in `local`, but AWS API Gateway in `cloud`), first that request is intercepted and a request to the purpleteam auth domain is made with: `grant_type`, `client_id` of the user pool app client, `scope`s, `client_secret`.
+When the CLI makes a request to the back-end (directly to the Orchestrator in `local`, but AWS API Gateway in `cloud`), first that request is intercepted and a request to the PurpleTeam auth domain is made with: `grant_type`, `client_id` of the user pool app client, `scope`s, `client_secret`.
 Cognito Authorisation server returns an `access_token` if all good.
 The CLI then makes requests with the `access_token` to the resource server which in our case is the API Gateway.
 The resource server/API Gateway validates the `access_token` with the User pool.
 If all good, the original request is allowed to continue on it's way.

 _Testers_ run their lambdas, lambdas tell ECS to spin up and tear down n (where n is the number of <i>Test Session</i>s) stage 2 containers.
 I originally used AWS ALB but that didn't support our authentication requirements, so I had to back out and swap it for API Gateway and NLB.